 Neither of these examples throw a type error even though we are assigning values to variables with the incorrect type.
 This defeats the very purpose of TypeScript and can lead to bugs down line.

-So what do we do when we encounter the any
+So what do we do when we encounter the any type in the wild?

 For example, we could be using a third party library.
 Imagine we have a function that tells us whether or not a user is active.
-Because the library is poorly typed the function returns true
+Because the library is poorly typed the function returns true or false with the any type.

 function isUserActive(): any { return true;}